 While these exercises are safe, get a doctor’s permission before starting physical activity.

-Know the cause so your exercise program helps and not makes the condition worse
+Know the cause so your exercise program helps and does not make the condition worse

 Sciatica from herniated disc means a different type of exercise than sciatica caused by piriformis syndrome.